WazzaMo/DotNetProg/DotNetCore/21-Static-Classes-and-Functions.md

-# Static Classes, Functions, Lambdas and Delegates
+# Static Classes and Functions

 ## Functional Programming and Decomposition
 There are times when a pure function is all that is needed because they solve